An Exploring Leaders Program

 Ignite, utilizing the entirety of the two-hour sessions, is comprised of engaging activities and reflective conversations.
 From creative exercises to individualized brainstorming, Ignite serves to cater all exploring leaders.

 What will this program look like for Fall 2021, considering COVID-19?

-We will be looking to have this program take place in person, virtually, or synchronously (both in person and virtual at the same time).
+We will be looking to have this program take place in person on campus.
 Selected participants will be informed via email of the format of the program before they need to confirm their commitment.